Amiens Cathedral: Rose windows

-The organ
+Organ

 The first organ in the cathedral was a gift from Alphonse Lemire, an official of the court of King Charles VI of France.
 It was installed on the interior of the west wall of the cathedral, below the rose window, between 1442 and 1449.
 All that survives of this organ is wooden gallery, lavishly decorated with Flamboyant Gothic carvings.
 The current pipes and case were installed in 1549, with additions in 1620.
 It was restored in the 19th century and again shortly before World War II.

 Light show – the West Front in colour

 During the process of laser cleaning in the 1990s, evidence was discovered of the original multi-coloured painted decoration of the west front.
 A technique was perfected to determine the exact composition of the paints used in the 13th century.
 In conjunction with the laboratories of EDF and the expertise of the Society Skertzo, lighting techniques were developed to project these colours directly on the façade with precision, recreating the polychromatic appearance of the 13th century without touching the surface of the stone.
-When projected on the statues around the portals, the result is a stunning display that brings the figures to life.
-The projected colors are difficult to photograph, but a good quality DSLR camera can provide excellent results, as shown below.

-The full effect of the colour may be best appreciated by in-person viewing, with musical accompaniment, which can be done at the Son et lumière shows which are held on Summer evenings, during the Christmas Fair, and over the New Year.